 You’ve spent years building a cybersecurity company that solves real problems for real customers.
 Now you’re wondering what it’s actually worth—and whether you’re leaving money on the table by not knowing.

 Cybersecurity valuations follow different rules than traditional businesses, with buyers focusing heavily on recurring revenue, growth rates, and market positioning rather than just profitability.
-If you’re operating as a Fractional CFO for Cyber Security Companies, this guide covers the metrics that drive cybersecurity valuations, the methods buyers use to calculate fair value, and the steps you can take to maximize what your company is worth before going to market.
+If you’re operating as a Fractional CFO for Cyber Security Companies and want to understand how a fractional CFO for cybersecurity companies can strengthen your financial strategy, this guide covers the metrics that drive cybersecurity valuations, the methods buyers use to calculate fair value, and the steps you can take to maximize what your company is worth before going to market.

 What Drives Cybersecurity Company Valuations